wurmlab/genevalidatorapp/README.md

     $ gem install GeneValidatorApp

 4. Copy the examplar config file to your home directory.
-- Run GeneValidatorApp
+  * Run GeneValidatorApp
     $ genevalidatorapp
-- run the command shown to copy the examplar config file to your home directory.
+  * Run the command shown to copy the examplar config file to your home directory.

 5. Set up variables in your config file.
-- Set the `database-dir` variables to the full path to the directory containing your BLAST databases.
+  * Set the `database-dir` variables to the full path to the directory containing your BLAST databases.
-- Set the `default-database` variable to the full path to the BLAST database that you would like to be your default database.
+  * Set the `default-database` variable to the full path to the BLAST database that you would like to be your default database.

 ## Usage